MadhuBabuBairu/DSA-Prep/README.md

 # DSA-Prep
-It's my space to track my progress with DSA and Problem Solving.
+It's a playground to track my progress with DSA and Problem Solving.